 Often used in today’s contemporary styles, bezel settings hold stones in place by encasing them seamlessly with a piece of metal like gold or platinum.
 A popular choice with active brides-to-be, bezel settings offer a slightly more secure grip on diamonds, sapphires, rubies and emeralds than classic prong settings.

-A bezel setting will ensure your engagement ring doesn’t catch on clothing and protects it from accidental damage thanks to its secure fitting.
+A bezel setting will ensure your diamond engagement ring doesn’t catch on clothing and protects it from accidental damage thanks to its secure fitting.
 Rather than holding gemstones in prongs, a full bezel setting is a thin metal rim, custom-cast to hold the stone securely in place and completely surrounding the edge of the stone, so that it also offers a totally different, modern aesthetic to the more traditional prong setting.

 Half bezel settings also look particularly attractive on long rectangular or square cut stones because this setting leaves two sides open, allowing for added sparkle and light on your treasured center gemstone.